MikeAlexMartinez/next-auth/README.md

 ## Plan

 To demonstrate login and logout functionality the application will have three pages:

 1. Landing page / index page - Auth not required
 2. Login Page
 3. Home Page - A users homepage, which will require authentication.

+I will use a global redux store to store user info providing the user is logged in and / or a present token is authorised.

 ### Landing Page